 Distance from St Tropez: 35km

 Bormes-Les-Mimosas is further from St Tropez than the other villages on that list.
-But 35km is still a reasonable distance to consider it’s a village near St Tropez, and it was one of my favourite so I really wanted it on that list.
+But 35km is still a reasonable distance to consider it’s a village near St Tropez, and it was one of my favourites so I really wanted it on that list.

 We visited Bormes at the end of the day, after exploring Port Cros Island National Park just in front of it.
 The coloured houses with sea views were the most charming habitations of the area.
 It was calm and typical, with a group of older people playing petanque in the town square.
 The village cliche I was hoping for.

 St Tropez’s reputation is linked to parties, celebrities, luxurious yachts, and villas… Not what I was looking for when thinking of lovely villages in Provence.
 I wasn’t sure if I wanted to visit it.
 But it’s hard to remove such a famous destination from the list.
 And locals told me it was a beautiful village too.

 Saint Tropez is crowded and busy during the summer.
 Don’t even try to drive there in July or August, you’ll be stuck in traffic jams.
 But we were travelling off-season, so we decided to give it a chance.

 And I’m glad we did.
 Just a bit further from the lively port, the historic town centre is lovely.
 My favourite part of the visit was the view from the Citadel.
 On the foreground, we could admire the church in the local style (see the bell at the top).
 The rest was as lovely as it can get: a sunset on the water with the mountains in the background.

 In the town centre, you’ll find a few fine food shops.
 It’s an excellent spot to try local products.